badguppy/combine-php/README.md

 	- `COOKIES` Make cookies available.
 - `*string* $router` Optional.
 You can define routes on different routers and chain them together using this.
 This defines the name of the router to define the route on.
 Defaults to `Null`.

 Combine router allows variable segments to be used for routing.
 It can also extract the value of the segment as a variable and make it available for Ddependency Injection for the handler string or the handler itself.
+This is similar to how the Combine autoloader for classes work.
 The *extraction sigil* `:` is used to denote a variable segment in a route URL.
 The name of the variable is after the sigil.
 For example
 ```php
 i::route(GET, "app/:var/something", "module > somemodulename > {{var}}");
 ```